dobin/antnium/doc/description.md

 * uploads files from client via REST to `./upload/`
 * serves directory `./static/`

 ### DB

 The server stores its data in the files:
 * db.packets.json
 * db.clients.json
-regularly.
+regularly (e.g. once a minute), and on sigint.
 It will load it on start automatically.

 Use:
 * `server.exe --dbReadOnly` to only read but not update